jfh3/PYFIT-FF/README.md

 - Python 3.x
 - Numpy

-Once the dependencies are met then PYFIT can be installed using the following
+Once the dependencies are met then PYFIT can be installed using the following instructions

 1) Use the following command to get the PYFIT-FF source code from Github
  	- git clone https://github.com/jfh3/PYFIT-FF